Status

 Overview

-PILARS aims to guide the design and implementation of data storage services, referred to as Archival Repositories, for a range of purposes, including core use cases of:
+The PILARS aim to guide the design and implementation of data storage services, referred to as Archival Repositories, for a range of purposes, including core use cases of:

 • supporting research that follows the FAIR (Wilkinson et al. (2016)) principles in any discipline, and

-The high-level aims of these PILAR protocols are to:
+The high-level aims of the PILARS are to maximize:

-• Maximise return on investment in data and data infrastructure
+• return on investment in data and data infrastructure

-• Maximise long-term sustainability for data and for data systems and management
+• long-term sustainability for data and for data systems and management.

 The technical goals to support the aims are: